 - Create forms and checklists, meaning you can create checklists that employees can use to track their career path trajectory, or even just for everyday needs.

-- Put responsibility for your employee timekeeping into their hands, with the intuitive time tracker on your employees’ smartphones (it even has the ability to geofence the location to click in and out from, and GPS tracking while clocked in, so you never need worry about where your employees are and if they’re stealing time).
+- Put responsibility for your employee timekeeping into their hands, with the intuitive employee time tracking app on your employees’ smartphones (it even has the ability to geofence the location to click in and out from, and GPS tracking while clocked in, so you never need worry about where your employees are and if they’re stealing time).

 - Make communication completely transparent, with the ability to chat 1:1, in a group or even update the entire company in a social-style wall post (with tracking features, to see who’s read your update – or not!).